Advice for Australian Buyers of Property in France

 Q - What are the rules?
 Do Aussies need a visa to buy French property?

 A – People and families have been buying and holidaying in France for decades, this is not a new trend.
-The travel rules for Aussies are the same as they are for American and now British travellers.
+The travel rules for Aussies are the same as they are for Americans, all-non EU residents including British travellers due to Brexit.

 Q - Do Aussies need a Visa to travel to France?